ryancbarry/coffee-react-quickstart/README.md

 Get the docker image id by listing the docker images with `docker images`.
 Then, run the docker container from that image with `docker run -i -t -p 8080:8080 [imageId]`, replacing `[imageId` with the correct value you got from the previous command.
 It would look something like `49070e540b5a`.
 This will build for production and start the webserver on port `8080`.
 Your shell session will be attached to the docker instance so you can see its build output.

-When it has `Finished 'watch'`, detach it by killing the attach process.
-Run `ps` in another shell and find the `docker run` process' pid.
-Then run `kill -9 [pid]`.

 Get the IP address of the VM by running `boot2docker ip`.
 Normally, this'll be `192.168.59.103`.

-Direct your browser to <a href="http://192.168.59.103:8080/">http://[ipAddress]:8080/</a> to see the site, replacing `ipAddress` with the value you got from the previous command.
+When the production build has `Finished 'watch'`, direct your browser to <a href="http://192.168.59.103:8080/">http://[ipAddress]:8080/</a> to see the site, replacing `ipAddress` with the value you got from the previous command.

 # Demo
 Try out the example app included with this quickstart: http://kyleamathews.github.io/coffee-react-quickstart/